Calcifer777/learn-deep-learning/graphs/stanford-cs224w/assignments/assign-1/answers.md

 - $c^{Felicity}$ can not be found, as the system has no solution
 - $c^{Glynnis} = \begin{bmatrix} 0.1, 0.1, 0.1, 0.2 \end{bmatrix}$

-# Question 1.4
+## Question 1.4

-The set of personalized PageRank vectors that can be computed are the set of vectors that can be written as a linear combination of $V$.
+The set of personalized PageRank vectors that can be computed are the set of vectors whose teleport set can be written as a linear combination of the teleport sets of $V$.

+## Question 2.1

+3 layers

+At the 3th hop:
+- left side: the computational graph for the red node has one leaf, node 7
+- right side: the computational graph for the red node branches to nodes, 4, 7, and 8

+## Question 2.2

+Limiting distribution: $\begin{bmatrix} 0.47, 0.47, 0.70, 0.23 \end{bmatrix}$